inventordave/curl/projects/README.md

             |_VC <version>
               |_<configuration>

-As OpenSSL and wolfSSL don't support side-by-side compilation when using different versions of Visual Studio, build helper batch files have been provided to assist with this.
-Please run `build-openssl -help` and/or `build-wolfssl -help` for usage details.
+As OpenSSL doesn't support side-by-side compilation when using different versions of Visual Studio, a helper batch file has been provided to assist with this.
+Please run `build-openssl -help` for usage details.

 ## Building with Visual C++